Jack Zilly: Playing

-When his playing career ended, Zilly coached at Montana State, Rhode Island, Notre Dame, for the Eagles, and in the Canadian Football League.
+Coaching

+In 1955, Zilly was named varsity baseball and freshman football and basketball coach at Montana State.
+He returned to his alma mater in 1956 as an assistant under Terry Brennan, then joined the coaching staff at Brown in 1959.
+From 1963 to 1969, Zilly was the head coach at Rhode Island.
+He complied a 21-41-2 record, with his only winning season coming in 1967.
+In 1970, he became the running backs coach for the Philadelphia Eagles.
+In 1972, Eagles head coach Jerry Williams was hired by the Hamilton Tiger-Cats of the Canadian Football League and Zilly joined him as an assistant.

 On January 8, 1978, Zilly coached the American team to a 22–7 victory over Canada in the first-ever Can-Am Bowl, at Tampa Stadium.
 His 1978 team consisted of future University of South Florida head coach Jim Leavitt and future Tampa Bay Buccaneers and Washington Redskins general manager, Bruce Allen.

+Later life

 After leaving football, Zilly owned and ran a successful real-estate company until his retirement.

 Zilly died on December 18, 2009, in Narragansett, Rhode Island.